 When purchasing a pool, however, you are making an investment that should bring fun and enjoyment to you and your family for years to come and this is where in-ground pools excel.
 In-ground pools have a much longer lifespan than above-ground pools.
 Their increased lifespan isn’t the only benefit, though.
 In-ground pools also have a much wider variety in the shapes and colours available.
 They also support variable depths, which is perfect to support a shallow end of the kids and a deep end for the adults.

-Concrete, Fibreglass and Vinyl
+Concrete, Fiberglass and Vinyl

 Once you have decided between an in-ground and above-ground pool, the next major decision is the material the pool itself will be made of.
-The three main materials pools are constructed of are concrete, fibreglass and vinyl.
+The three main materials pools are constructed of are concrete, fiberglass and vinyl.

-Fibreglass pools also have many other benefits over concrete designs.
+Fiberglass pools also have many other benefits over concrete designs.
 They are much faster and easier to install (which keeps costs down), are exceptionally durable, easy to maintain with very little ongoing care required, and research shows they heat up faster and maintain their temperature better.

 Vinyl pools have a liner installed over a frame, while this may be a shorter install period you will have to replace the liners in 7 to 10 years.
 Vinyl pools suffer the major drawback of being susceptible to significant liner damage from poor chemistry over time.
-This will add to the overall cost of the pool in the long run as they’re a non-porous surface that inhibits algae growth, see blog here for more information on Fibreglass v Vinyl.
+This will add to the overall cost of the pool in the long run as they’re a non-porous surface that inhibits algae growth, see blog here for more information on Fiberglass v Vinyl.

 Shapes and Designs